HewlettPackard/squest/docs/deployment.md

 - docker
 - docker-compose

-To run the application, execute the full env docker compose file
+To run the application, execute the docker compose file
 ```bash
 docker-compose up
 ```